To see Bahr Gallery inventory of works by Victor Moscoso, please click HERE

-Victor Moscoso, (born, 1936 in Oleiros, Galicia, Spain) Moscoso was the first of the rock poster artists of the 1960s era with formal academic training and experience.
+Victor Moscoso was born in 1936 in Oleiros, Galicia, Spain and his family moved to Brooklyn when Victor was 4.
 After studying art at Cooper Union in New York City and at Yale University, he moved to San Francisco in 1959.
-There, he attended the San Francisco Art Institute, where he eventually became an instructor.
+There, he attended the San Francisco Art Institute, [MS, Painting, 1961] where he then became an instructor.
+Moscoso was the first of the rock poster artists of the 1960s era with formal academic training and experience.

 After landing in the Haight at the genesis of the counterculture, Moscoso was hesitant to jump on the poster art bandwagon.
 To get in the game, he had to forget everything he had learned in art school about conventional graphic design.
 "I was trying to make the lettering legible," he recalled.
 "I was trying to get the message across quickly and simply.
 Because I was such a good student and learned the rules of good poster making, I was doing all the wrong things."
 The psychedelic form was to create posters that were nearly illegible, keeping the viewer as engaged (or confused) for as long as possible.

 The poster artists used mechanical techniques that involved tracing art nouveau and antique images and using overlays of vibrating colors during the printing process.

 Stanley Mouse remembers that Moscoso was particularly adept at taking electric colors and arranging them in ways that made his posters look as if the images were moving on the paper.
 "He would actually get animation going in the way he used reds, yellows and blues," Mouse explained.
 "Victor did some really involved positive and negative overlays that would escape most peoples' mental abilities.
 And he had a fine hand that was technical and masterful and that not many people possess."